Railway coupling: Unicoupler/Intermat

-Unicoupler has been developed by Knorr from West Germany in the 1970s, in parallel with a compatible counterpart, the Intermat coupler, by VEB Waggonbau Bautzen from East Germany.
+Also known as AK69e.
+Unicoupler was developed by Knorr from West Germany in the 1970s, in parallel with a compatible counterpart, the Intermat coupler, by VEB Waggonbau Bautzen from East Germany.
 The Unicoupler/Intermat coupler can automatically couple two pneumatic lines and up to six electrical connections.

 This coupler is mechanically compatible with SA-3 and Willison couplers (but pneumatic and electrical connections must be done manually).
-The Unicoupler is also known as AK69e.

 Maximum tonnage of a train that uses this type of coupler is about 6000 t.
 AK69e and Intermat adoption failure has been attributed to economic performance.